Our Top 5 London areas to move to!

 - A popular riverside Artisan & Farmers market takes place on the second Saturday of every month.

-- Heathrow Airport is just a 20 minute drive away.
+- As a matter of fact, Heathrow Airport is just a 20 minute drive away.

 Coming to Isleworth…

-- Isleworth is set to benefit from a multi million pound regeneration scheme, which is expected to be complete by 2025.
+- Equally important, Isleworth is set to benefit from a multi million pound regeneration scheme, to be complete by 2025.

-- The Green School for Boys will be opening in September 2017.
+- The Green School for Boys is outstanding.

 Harlesden is known as the more ‘gritty’ neighbour of Queen’s Park and nearby Notting Hill.
 Yet for those who notice regeneration afoot and enjoy living in a vibrant and multicultural area, Harlesden is a great choice for the long term investor.

-- Local Leopold Primary School is rated Good with Outstanding elements and has a fantastic reputation.
+- Local Leopold Primary School is a Good with Outstanding elements school and has a fantastic reputation.

-- You’ll be spoilt for choice in the local grocery shops that sell a mouthwatering array of ingredients from around the world.
+- Local grocery shops sell a mouthwatering array of ingredients from around the world.

-- Harlesden station and Willesden Junction are both served by the Bakerloo line and London overground.
+- Harlesden station and Willesden Junction with the Bakerloo line and London overground.

 - Harlesden Gardens, St Mary’s Road and St John’s Avenue are good locations for family homes.